 Mater Hospital opens new palliative care and day surgery centre

-The Mater has opened a new $42 million state-of-the-art palliative care facility and modernised day surgery centre, providing a full suite of birth to end-of-life patient services with the new Ritchie Family Centre for Supportive and Palliative Care meeting the North Shore community's holistic supportive and palliative care needs.
+For the first time, the St Vincent’s Mater Hospital will provide a full suite of birth to end-of-life patient services with the new Ritchie Family Centre for Supportive and Palliative Care meeting the North Shore community's holistic supportive and palliative care needs.

 The second floor of the new wing will house an expanded day surgery unit, including an additional endoscopy suite.
 The Duncan Family Day Surgery Centre will enhance patient flow and experience and allow the Hospital to support medical procedures that are increasingly offered as day surgery admissions.